Spontaneous symmetry breaking: a view from derived geometry: Breaking a gauge symmetry

-where $\pi_{R_\perp}$ is the projection onto the $\hh$-subrepresentation $R_\perp$ of $R$.
+where $\pi_{R_\perp}$ is the projection onto the $\hh$-subrepresentation $R_\perp$ of $R$, and $\alpha_{\phi_0}$ is the map from $\gg \to R$ sending $x$ to $x \cdot \phi_0$.
 There are also quadratic and cubic Lie brackets given by the action of $\Omega^0(X; \gg)$ on everything, along with similar brackets to those mentioned in the abelian case.
 There are also quadratic and cubic brackets coming from the Lie bracket on $\gg$ that did not appear above.